albertllousas/monads-explained/readme.md

 // account = Left(value=NotEnoughFunds)
 ```

-> Meh!, okish ... but could you show me how we can use it in my fancy real application?
+> Meh!, okayish ... but could you show me how we can use it in my fancy real application?

 Sure, let's create some application Services/Use-Cases.